anikiforovopensource/simplex3d/project/Readme.txt

 root-example

-  math-example (planned, not yet implemented) data-example (planned, not yet implemented) algorithm-example (needs work) engine-example (needs work) script-example (planned, not yet implemented)
+  math-example
+  data-example
+  algorithm-example
+  engine-example
+  script-example

 Also there are some test projects: